myfreecomm/nexaas-auditor/README.md

 # Nexaas::Auditor

-Common code for audit logs and statistcs tracking for [Nexaas](http://www.nexaas.com) Rails apps, via [ActiveSupport instrumentation](http://edgeguides.rubyonrails.org/active_support_instrumentation.html).
+Common **opnionated** code for audit logs and statistcs tracking for Rails apps, via [ActiveSupport instrumentation](http://edgeguides.rubyonrails.org/active_support_instrumentation.html).
+Used in production in a few [Nexaas](http://www.nexaas.com) systems.

+This has been tested with Rails 4.2.x only so far.
+It probably works fine as well in Rails 4.1.x, but I'm not sure about Rails 3.x yet.

+The audit log is created in a [logfmt](https://www.brandur.org/logfmt) format only for now.
+Support for more log formats is planned in the future.

+Both the audit log and statistics tracking assume all instrumented events are named in a dot notation format, for example you could use `'app.users.login.sucess'` to instrument a successful user login event.
+The `'app.'` prefix is a suggestion to separate your bussiness-logic events from framework-specific (Rails) events, which will always have a `'rails.'` prefix, for example `'rails.action_controller.runtime.total'` for example.

 ## Installation